I. ABOUT SCIENCE AND SEX

 A8.
 Testosterone is an anabolic-androgenic steroid.
 Anabolic steroids build body tissue, including but not limited to bone and muscle tissue and red blood cells.
 Androgenic steroids are responsible for male sex differentiation, i.e., for the development of male primary sex characteristics (in utero), and male secondary sex characteristics (in puberty).
 Because of its body building and sex differentiation effects, testosterone produced endogenously (naturally within the human body) is the primary driver of the sex differences in athletic performance, i.e., of the performance gap between male and female athletes.
 Beginning at puberty, at approximately age 11, the male testes begin producing significantly more testosterone than they did earlier in childhood, and also significantly more than is ever produced by female ovaries.
 This increased production triggers the onset of male puberty, and thereafter builds and sustains the male body in the respects that matter for sports performance: speed, strength, power, and endurance.
 The exogenous use of testosterone (doping) is banned by all national and international sports organizations because of these anabolic effects.

 A9.
 Both males and females produce testosterone naturally in their bodies, males primarily in the testes and females primarily in the ovaries.
 Starting from the onset of male puberty, generally about age 11, testes begin to produce much more testosterone than ovaries.
 From that point forward, the normal female range is between 0.06 and 1.68 nanomoles per liter (nmol/L), and the normal male range is between 7.7 and 29.4 nmol/L. The gap between top of the female range and the bottom of the male range is 6.02 nmol/L. Converted to ng/dL – the metric typically used in medicine in the U.S. – the normal female range is from 1.73 to 48.45 ng/dL, the normal male range is from 222 to 848 ng/dL, and the gap between the top of the female range and the bottom of the male range is 173 ng/dL.
-The figure below was published this year in the Journal of the American Medical Association (JAMA).
+The figure below was published in 2020 in the Journal of the American Medical Association (JAMA).
 It represents data from the U.S. National Health and Nutrition Examination Survey (NHANES).
 It shows the increase in testosterone concentration in male youth starting from age 11 onward, as well as the gap that emerges as a result between male and female testosterone levels.

 A10.
 No. Although females do produce testosterone, mainly in their ovaries, healthy post-pubertal females never produce testosterone levels as high as post-pubertal males.
 Throughout childhood, up until the onset of male puberty, male and female testosterone levels are about the same; but from the onset of male puberty, male testes produce significantly more testosterone than female ovaries.
 From that point forward, normal female testosterone levels fall in a narrow range between 0.06 and 1.68 nanomoles per liter (nmol/L), and male levels fall in a broader range between 7.7 and 29.4 nmol/L. The gap between the normal male range and the normal female range is wide.
 As the following figure indicates, there is no overlap.
 Some biological females have higher than normal female testosterone levels, for example if they have polycystic ovaries, but again, no healthy female has a testosterone level even close to the normal male range.